When can you get a COVID booster shot? These are the rules for each vaccine

 - Live in a high-risk setting, like a nursing home

-Booster shots could be rolled out to more people in the future, but for now, the Centers for Disease Control says two doses of the Pfizer vaccine is effective at preventing serious illness, hospitalization and death.
+Booster shots could be rolled out to more people in the future, but for now, the Centers for Disease Control and Prevention said two doses of the Pfizer vaccine is effective at preventing serious illness, hospitalization and death.

 Moderna